bcgov/nr-fom-mono/apps/api/src/migrations/README.md

 ### To create a new migration

-- npm run typeorm migration:create -- -f ./apps/api/src/migrations/ormconfig-migration-{test|main}.ts -n {name}
+- npm run typeorm migration:create -- -o -f ./apps/api/src/migrations/ormconfig-migration-{test|main}.ts -n {name}
+(Need to ensure a .js javascript migration is created, not a .ts typescript, to run migrations at startup).